Tom Dutra

-Thomas Alan Dutra (born September 4, 1972) is a retired American soccer goalkeeper.
+Thomas Alan Dutra (born September 4, 1972) is an American retired soccer goalkeeper.
 Since 2009, he has been the goalkeeper coach for Seattle Sounders FC of Major League Soccer; Dutra was previously an assistant for the pre-MLS Sounders from 2006 to 2008.

 Player

 Youth

 Dutra graduated from Timberline High School in 1991.

 Professional

 In 1992, Dutra played in Mexico and in 1994, he played in Germany.
 In 1995, Dutra played for the Oregon Surge of the USISL.
 He also spent time in the Netherlands and Germany.
 In April 1996, he signed with the Seattle Sounders of the USISL A-League.
 Dutra backed up starter Marcus Hahnemann.
 In March 1997, Dutra moved to the New Orleans Riverboat Gamblers.
-He broke his ankle in the first half of the second game of the season, losing the rest of the season.
+He broke his ankle in the first half of the second game of the season, missing the rest of the season.
 He came back in 1998 only to break a rib during an early season game.
 In 1999, he moved to the Lehigh Valley Steam.